aubble/goTunneLS/README.md

 ####Optional Client Options

 Cert -- path to the RootCA for the certificate from the server.
-Useful when using self signed certificates (like below) that are not in the operating systems store
+Useful when using self signed certificates (like below) that are not in the operating systems store, you must use this option to point to the RootCA in those cases or you'll get a nasty error.

 ###LogPath
 Outside of the array of nodes this is the other variable.
 It's the path to logFile.
 Created if doesn't exist, and if deleted during execution also recreated.
+Use /dev/stdout or /dev/stderr to output to terminal when needed.

 ##Configuring certificates and keys
 I've already setup a openssl.cnf that should work for most people, you can of course use any certificate you want but this should make it much more streamlined for beginners.
 Open tls/openssl.cnf and modify the req\_distinguished\_name to fit your liking.
 Change the name and everything.
 Next choose if you want RSA or ECDSA.
 I recommend going for ECDSA, the keys are shorter and faster and more secure.